wp-plugins/photo-gallery/readme.txt

 2.4 Description.
 Fill in the information you would like to share with the gallery.
 The description will be visible with some of the gallery views.
 2.5 Author.
 This indicates the author of the gallery.
 It automatically includes the name of the logged in user, who has added the gallery.
 2.6 Published.
 Choose whether to publish the gallery or to leave it for the further publication.
 2.7 Preview image.
-Indicate the image which will be used to preview the gallery.
-If you leave it blank, it will randomly pick one of the uploaded images included in the gallery.
+Indicate the gallery image which will be used to preview the gallery.
+If you leave it blank, it will automatically pick the first gallery image among the uploaded files.
 2.8 Images.
-You can add photos by clicking Add Images button.
+You can add photos to the gallery by clicking Add Images button.

-The plugin is not using standard WordPress Media Manager, instead here you will be redirected to Photo Gallery File Manager.
+The Photo Gallery plugin is not using standard WordPress Media Manager, instead here you will be redirected to Photo Gallery File Manager.
 After uploading images you should mark them and press Add button.
 Photo Gallery File Manager
 2.8.1 Up.
 This button will allow you to move within the taxonomy of the folder to a higher level folder.
 2.8.2 Make a directory.
-You can indicate the location of the directory to get images from.
+You can indicate the location of the directory to get images to be used in the gallery.
 2.8.3 Rename item.
-You can rename the chosen images without leaving the uploader.
+You can rename the chosen gallery images without leaving the uploader.
 2.8.4 Copy.
-You can copy images and directories.
+You can copy images and directories to use in the galleries and albums.
 2.8.5 Cut.
 You can cut images and directories.
 2.8.6 Paste.
 You can paste copied/cut images and directories.
 2.8.7 Remove items.
 You can remove any amount of items from the list.
 2.8.8 Upload files.
 You can upload images from your PC and other devices using this feature.
 Multi-upload is also possible.
 To upload all images, you should first press Ctrl+A.

 To add the images to your Gallery, you should press Add the selected images to gallery button.
 Important!
 Before uploading an image, you should provide dimensions for the generated thumbnail at the top of the Media Upload window or leave it to default value set in the Thumbnail options (Options Menu).
 2.8.9 View options: View thumbnails.
 Displays images in Thumbnail view.
 View list.
 Displays images in list view.

-To view the uploaded items, you should Press Back button.
-Now let`s explore the individual image options.
+Now let`s explore the individual gallery image options.
 Refer to the buttons on the right side and below.
 2.9 Set Watermark.
 You can apply the created watermark by checking the image you want to add the watermark to and pressing the button.
 The watermark can be created in Options menu of the product.
+You can also add the watermark to all gallery images first selecting all gallery images and then pressing Set watermark button.
 2.10 Reset.
-You can reset the images to the default by selecting multiple/all images and pressing this button.
+You can reset the gallery images to the default by selecting multiple/all images and pressing this button.
 It will remove all kind of changes, including crop, rotate and watermark.
 2.11 Show order column.
-You can either Drag and Drop images to change the positioning of the images or prefer order column, where you can provide numbering for the images.
+You can either Drag and Drop images to change the positioning of the images in the gallery or prefer order column, where you can provide numbering for the images to be displayed in a gallery.
 This option is more useful when you have multiple pages of images and it is not convenient to use Drag/Drop.
 2.12 Save images.
 Using this button you can save only the changes made with the images, the changes with the gallery as a whole should be saved with the upper Save button.
 2.13 Publish.
-Check the images you want to publish and press the button.
+Check the images you want to publish in the gallery and press the button.
 2.14 Unpublish.
-Check the images you want to temporary unpublish and press the button.
+Check the images you want to temporary unpublish from the gallery and press the button.
 2.15 Delete.
-Check the images you want to remove from the album and press the button.
+Check the images you want to remove from the gallery or album and press the button.
 2.16 Crop.
 You can crop the image for creating the Thumbnail for the large image.
 The thumbnail will be available with some of the gallery views.
 2.17 Rotate.
 You can rotate the thumbnail image.
-The change will also affect the larger image.
+The change will also affect the larger image displayed within the gallery.
 2.18 Reset.
 If you want to return to the original image, undo crop and reset, you can use this button.
 2.19 Alt/Title.
-Provide a title for each image.
+Provide a title for each gallery image.
 2.20 Description.
-You can additionally have a description for the images to provide detailed information.
+You can additionally have a description for the gallery images to provide detailed information.
 2.21 Tags.
-Each image can have a number of tags from the list of created tags.
+Each gallery image can have a number of tags from the list of created tags.
 2.22 Published.
-Choose whether to publish or unpublish the uploaded images.
+Choose whether to publish or unpublish the uploaded images within the gallery.

 Step 3:  Creating/Editing Tags for the Photo Gallery galleries and albums.
 3.1 On the left menu select Photo Gallery> Tags.